-Using the Smart Cookie Digital Cookie platform, girls and volunteers are able to seamlessly manage every phase of the cookie program, from online, to in-person, Keep Goaling, and Direct Sales!
-Girls are able to set goals, manage her cookie orders, and even communicate with her customers.
+Using the Smart Cookie Digital Cookie platform, Girl Scouts and volunteers are able to seamlessly manage every phase of the cookie program, from online, to in-person, Keep Goaling, and Direct Sales!
+Girl Scouts are able to set goals, manage her cookie orders, and even communicate with her customers.
 For the volunteer, the platform allows you to set and monitor the troop's cookie goals, track girl/troop finances, view your troop recognitions and achievements and more!